arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 The UNO R4 WiFi's RA4M1 has a built-in CAN module that complies with the CAN 2.0A/CAN 2.0B standard.

-The pins CANRX and CANTX can be connected to a CAN tranceiver, such as a MCP2551 or TJA1050 ICs.
+The pins CANRX and CANTX can be connected to a CAN transceiver, such as a MCP2551 or TJA1050 ICs.

 | Pin | Function |
 | --- | -------- |